Top

 Pop-up creation is a two-step process:

-Pop-up Creation using Whatfix Studio
+Pop-up Creation using the Visual Editor through Whatfix Studio

-1. Log in to the application where you want to create content, and then launch the Whatfix Studio.
+1. Log in to the application where you want to create content, and then launch Whatfix Studio.

 CLM_editor plug in2